brevzin/cpp_proposals/3294_code_injection/code-injection.md

 The property example likewise could be identical to the fragment implementation, but we do not run into any name lookup issues, so we can write it any way we want - either as injecting one token sequence or even injecting three.
 Both work fine without needing any additional declarations.

-But we may want to restrict injection to one declaration at a time for error reporting purposes.
+But we may want to restrict injection to one declaration at a time for error reporting purposes (this is currently enforced by the EDG implementation).

 That implementation [looks like this](https://godbolt.org/z/sqKs6eKzG):